hugohouel/piano-jazz-trainer/README.md

 Every d seconds, the program displays on the screen the symbol of the figure he has to play.
 Once the player gets confortable with d, he can then try with 0.9 * d, and so on, until he is able to play the right thing very quick.

-Rootless Chords : (called voicings) of 2, 3 or 4 notes

 ## Getting Started

 Clone the repository.
 Run the train.py file with your python3 interpreter, using the command line to pass 3 required arguments